csteach424/csteach424.github.io/_posts/2017-01-22-new-semester.md

 - blog

 tags: general news
-year: 2016
+year: 2017
-month: 08
+month: 01
-day: 29
+day: 22
 published: true
-summary: welcome to the new Fall semester, 2016
+summary: welcome to the new Spring semester, 2017
 menu: new-semester
 ---

-Welcome to the new Fall semester, and the COMP 424 course in *Client-Side Web Design*.
+Welcome to the new semester, and the COMP 424 course in *Client-Side Web Design*.

 Please ensure that you check this website each week for new posts, notes, and material.